castorini/pyserini/docs/experiments-unicoil-tilde-expansion.md

 ```

 Here, we also specify `-impact` for impact scoring.
-Since we're not applying neural inference over the queries, speed is faster, typically less than 10 minutes.
+Since we're not applying neural inference over the queries, retrieval is faster, typically less than 10 minutes.

 The output is in MS MARCO output format, so we can directly evaluate: